 Pandox aims to reduce environmental risks through increased resource efficiency.
 Within three years of being acquired or reclassified, all of the hotels within Operator Activities are to have Green Key certification – unless they already have another environmental certification.

 Pandox has initiated a project for BREEAM certification of five selected properties in Operator Activities.
-The Company has also started a dialogue with its largest tenants on green leases; see under the heading Sustainable operations.
+The Company has also started a dialogue with its largest tenants on green leases.

 Although Pandox does not operate in areas where there is a high risk of extreme weather, the Company is affected by climate change.
 Warmer weather and reduced precipitation could lead to low groundwater levels in the future, which could in turn result in a water shortage and higher water costs.
 Climate change could also lead to changed travel patterns.
 Less international travel could present a risk for Pandox, while increased regional travel can present new commercial opportunities.

 One of Pandox’s main risk factors is dissatisfied employees having a negative impact on the Company and the hotel guests.
 In the hotel industry, the experience of every individual guest is very important and the Company is therefore dependent on having satisfied and motivated employees.
 Pandox therefore takes active steps to improve working conditions and ensure that the employees are happy and motivated in their work.

 The ability to attract, develop and retain talent is a critical success factor.
 Pandox’s improvement measures are focused on promoting employee health and minimising the risk of workplace accidents.
 Pandox regularly schedules performance and career development reviews to promote employee growth as well as Pandox’s development as an employer.
 Read more about Pandox as an attractive employer.